hyprland-community/pyprland/README.md

 - New dependency: [aiofiles](https://pypi.org/project/aiofiles/)
     - fully asynchronous plugins, including file operations
-- Added `hysteresis` support for `scratchpads` in 2.0.1.
+- Added `hysteresis` support for `scratchpads` in 2.0.1

-  Active when using `unfocus="hide"`.
+  Active when using `unfocus="hide"`

   Default value of 0.4 seconds should be fine for most usages.
   If you don't like it, set `hysteresis=0` or a lower value.
-Higher values can be required for applications using thin tabs or other widgets around its border.
+Higher values can be required for applications using thin tabs or other widgets around its border

 ### 1.10